History of kinesiology taping

 Shop VetkinTape® online

-More and more animal health professionals choose to use VetkinTape in their equine physiotherapy treatments.
+More and more animal health professionals choose to use VetkinTape in their equine and canine physiotherapy treatments.
 See our range of VetkinTape® at our online shop.

 MTC® Equine kinesiology taping course for veterinarians and animal physiotherapists